 The G37’s exterior styling is designed to be expressive and aggressive without being outlandish or overdone.
 Curves rush across the entire body from head to tail, giving this sports car plenty of styles while also providing an unmistakable silhouette for such a low-slung vehicle.
 There are various grades available with all Nissan vehicles, ranging from basic SE models to more high-end Sport SLs with upgraded trim and appointments.
 Every phase nevertheless pays homage to the beauty of simplicity in design.

-DO THE G35 AND G37 HAVE THE SAME ENGINE?
+G35 VS G37 – DO THEY HAVE THE SAME ENGINE?

 The G35 and G37 have the same engine but not in the same trim.
 The G35 can come with a V6 (3.5 L), while the G37 can only are available with a V8 GT-4 3.7 L, which is rated at 329 hp @ 7400 pm and 266 lb-ft of torque @ 5200 rpm).
 The power difference is due to a 25% reduction in displacement on the V6 over the V8 for better fuel economy ratings.